lerwine/isolated-package-feeds/README.md

 # isolated-package-feeds

-NuGet and Package Feed providers for development environments that are isolated from the internet.
+NuGet and NPM Package Feed providers for development environments that are isolated from the internet.